davenquinn/nimble/README.md

 > nimble <tiepoints json file> affine
 ```

+The library provides methods for either shifting data by `xy`
+offsets or using fully affine transformations.
+Fully affine
+transformations seem to cause problems for `vrt` files,
+however, at least in QGIS.
+In practice, substantial skew or
+rotation between reasonable georeferenced datasets is rare and
+potentially signifies undiagnosed trouble elsewhere
+in the image-processing pipeline.
+Your mileage may vary.

+It's also possible to realign derived data (footprints,
+preliminary mapping) to the new reference frame.
+Currently
+this is only supported via SQL, but new functions to transform
+arbitrary (OGR-supported) vector data are forthcoming.

 The Python API can support more advanced usage in custom pipelines.
+For instance, special functions are available for dealing
+with PostGIS databases.

 Simply
 ```python
 import nimble